-Over the last six years NUI Galway has cleared, updated and donated hundreds of computers and office equipment to over 60 schools, organisations and charities.
+NUI Galway clears, updates and donates hundreds of computers and office equipment to over 60 schools, organisations and charities locally and internationally.

 The Youth Academy at NUI Galway works with 4th, 5th and 6th class high ability primary school students to support their learning and development.
 Students from across the West of Ireland attend specially designed courses at NUI Galway on Saturday mornings.
 The courses on offer are outside of the primary school curriculum which allows students to explore different areas of study in a fun and interactive way